mikeburg/ranger-playa-ops/INSTALL.md

 3. Copy the database down to the server into the rangers account.

-4. Change directories to rangers-playa-ops.
+4. Change directories to ranger-playa-ops.

 5. Load up the database (Docker stack must be running at this point):